nhshackday/nhshackday.github.io/resources/organiser.md

 ---
 title: "Organiser Notes"
-subtitle: "Each NHS Hackday is unique, but these guidelines might help you run your event.
+subtitle: "Each NHS Hack Day is unique, but these guidelines might help you run your event.
 This is a living document."
 permalink: /resources/organiser
 header_image: organiser_img.jpg
 image_credit: